 “It’s the only song I’ve ever heard that begins with an apology,” he says.
 “It didn’t fare too badly for something thrown into the pot as a bit of an experiment right at the end of the session.”

 However, he wasn’t seeking to make amends with one particular individual, more “an amalgamation of two or three people.
 That’s been a characteristic of my writing style.
-The new album [XXX] has a song called Judas which is a composite of three or four hideous individuals.
 I’ve always written about several ex-girlfriends or enemies rolled into one.”
 The song’s final element, a complex middle-eight section, was born as the pair sat around the piano.
 “I still remember John Kalodner saying: ‘It would never have been a hit but for the guitar intro’, to which I replied: ‘But what about the chorus, the lyrics or the chord sequence?
 What about the unusual drumming?’.”

 “I’m still amazed that the song never actually gathers momentum,” comments Carl Palmer.
 “It stops and starts and stops and starts, but it really connected with people.
 I wish that John and Geoff could write another one like it.”
 The one person who remained flatly unconvinced of the song’s merits was the man to whom it would fall to play said opening guitar motif.
 “Yes, once the song was written all we had to do was persuade Steve [Howe] to play it,” Wetton chuckles.

 “In fairness to Steve,” adds Downes, with a thin smile of triumph, “it was a very, very un-Steve part.
 He definitely felt it was too poppy for his taste, and it was a bit of a struggle, but eventually he stepped up to the plate.
 And, of course, it became our biggest hit.”